 After your LLC or corporation has been officially formed under state law, you’ll need to file a Beneficial Ownership Information (BOI) Report with the Financial Crimes Enforcement Network (FinCEN).
 This report communicates basic information about your company and the individuals with the most control over business decisions and profits to the federal government.

 Unlike state filings, the information contained in your BOI report does not go on the public record—it can only be accessed by authorized parties.
-Mandated by the Corporate Transparency Act (CTA), the BOI report is intended to help law enforcement agencies and banking organizations prevent and detect fraud, money laundering, and other financial crimes
+Mandated by the Corporate Transparency Act (CTA), the BOI report is intended to help law enforcement agencies and banking organizations prevent and detect fraud, money laundering, and other financial crimes.

 To understand what kind of information you need to provide to FinCEN on your report, let’s start with a few key terms: